dcdpr/did-btcr2/chapters/CRUD-Operations.md

   controlled by the public key.
 The three different address formats are. p2pkh, p2wpkh, p2tr.
 The id value of the service must be "#initialP2PKH",
   #initialP2WPKH” and "#initialP2TR" respectively.
 Finally, each of these
-  services must have a type set to the array \["BTCR2Beacon", "SingletonBeacon"\]
+  services must have a type set to the string "SingletonBeacon"

 ##### Hide {.unnumbered .unlisted}